General intelligence measured by valid IQ has been defined in many different ways (review). It can be defined as follows:

 “core working memory training studies seem to produce far-reaching transfer effects, likely because they target domain-general mechanisms of working memory.
 The results of individual studies encourage optimism regarding the value of working memory training as a tool for general cognitive enhancement.”

-Quoted from: Does working memory training work?
+Does working memory training work?
 Psychon Bull Rev 2011

 i3 Mindware incorporates interference control and implements the most scientifically optimized version of this type of working memory training.
 For a less intensive program, you may also consider BrainHQ, and Brain Workshop.